 I used the transfer device and it made the transition in and out so much easier for me.
 It is a stool that hooks onto the side of the ride vehicle.
 I went from my wheelchair, to the stool, then onto the side of the ride vehicle, and then to the seat inside.
 There is also a handle on the front of the ride vehicle that you can use to steady yourself and to get out once the ride is over.

 One concern for me was the fact that Rock ‘n’ Roller Coaster goes upside down.
 The ride vehicle is pretty deep so my legs felt secure and I felt comfortable the entire ride.

-Getting out was a little more difficult so Drew helped a bit but I was still able to do most of it on my own.
+Getting out was more difficult.
+I was still able to do most of it on my own but Andrew helped a little.
 I do want to mention that the Cast Members at Rock ‘n’ Roller Coaster were awesome.
 They explained the entire process so well and made me feel so comfortable about the whole thing.
 They were super patient when I was getting in and out that I felt no pressure to hurry.
-So I just want to say thank you to them for making what started out as a scary experience into something I can’t wait to to again.